Welcome to today's edition of the Rush 24-7 podcast.

 I don't care.

-We're gonna lose the majority.
+We're going to lose the majority.

-That town is very cold, the media, the drive-by's, they are just beside themselves because they think they engineered this majority for the Democrats.
+The media that drive by, they are just beside themselves because they think they engineered this majority for the Democrats.

-They are speculating, it's not just one or two of them either.
+It's not just one or two of them either.

-They are speculating that just as the GOP was behind the death of Paul Wellstone, so is the GOP perhaps involved in the illness of uh South Dakota Senator Tim Johnson.
+They are speculating that just as the GOP was behind the death of Paul Wellstone, so is the GOP perhaps involved in the illness of South Dakota Senator Tim Johnson.

-Ron in Detroit, uh glad you waited, sir.
+Ron in Detroit, glad you waited, sir.

-Welcome to the EIB network.
+Welcome to the EIB Network.

-Hey, thanks, Russ.
+Hey, thanks, Rush.

 Big fan.